wso2/docs-is/en/docs/quick-starts/dotnet-oidc-sdk.md

 2. Search for `org.wso2.identity.sdk.oidc`.
 3. Include it with the suggested required dependencies.

-Or

-2. Run the following command in the package manager CLI.
+Instead, you can also run the following command in the package manager CLI as shown below.

 ``Install-Package org.wso2.identity.sdk.oidc -Version 1.0.0``

 ## Using the SDK